coreruleset/documentation/content/concepts/false_positives_tuning.md

 #### Overview

 The ModSecurity WAF engine has flexible ways to tune away false positives.
 It provides several *rule exclusion* (RE) mechanisms which allow rules to be modified *without* directly changing the rules themselves.
-This makes it possible to work with third-party rule sets, like the CRS, by adapting rules as needed while leaving the rule set files intact and unmodified.
+This makes it possible to work with third-party rule sets, like CRS, by adapting rules as needed while leaving the rule set files intact and unmodified.
 This allows for easy rule set updates.

 Two fundamentally different types of rule exclusions are supported: